-This is the most commonly used scale for internal surveys and the one we recommend using for your regular surveys:
+This is the most commonly used scale for internal studies and the one we recommend for your regular surveys:

-On the other hand, coworkers may not have a strong opinion on something or may not want to take a position on an issue.
-Thus, the safe harbor value not only ensures more reliable results but also has a better impact on the participation rate.
-If participants feel pressured to have a strong opinion, they may indeed retreat and stop responding to surveys.
+Having a fallback value is essential for employees who don't have a strong opinion or don't want to take a stand.
+This ensures that you get more reliable results and, more importantly, a better impact on the participation rate.
+Indeed, if participants feel pressured to have a strong opinion, they may back off and stop responding to surveys.

-The scale from 0 to 10 offers a wide range of possible answers.
-It nevertheless echoes the school rating system, which leaves room for intuitive behavior when choosing the answer.
+The 0-10 scale offers a wide range of possible answers and is widely recognized as a powerful tool (for measuring satisfaction as well as pain, for example).
+However, it echoes the school grading system, which leaves room for intuitive behavior when choosing an answer.

 Other commonly used scale models

 For more options and flexibility, Supermood gives you the ability to choose other scale models.